-This article appears in the November issue of VICE
+This article appears in the November issue of the UK edition of VICE magazine.

 Hippie, revolutionary, theoretical physicist...
 I end by asking what he makes of his fourth career: public intellectual.
 Now that he tours the world delivering TED Talks, writes columns for Sunday newspapers and gives interviews to global punk conglomerates, has his vocation changed?
 Healthily, he is unimpressed by the prospect.
 "Writing books is not my job.
 What I really like and love in life is when I shut the door, turn off the internet and do my little calculations.
 That's when I'm happy," he replies.
 "Recently I've been doing too many..." he doesn't finish the sentence and smiles, possibly not wanting to offend the representative from Penguin who's just entered the room.